 Founder of Instalco and CEO 2014-2021.
-CEO of several companies and both Director and Manager of major projects at the Swedish Transport Administration its senior executives Dependent in relation to major shareholders
+CEO of several companies and both Director and Manager of major projects at the Swedish Transport Administration.

-MSc Engineering, Chalmers University of Technology, Gothenburg Dependent in relation to Instalco and
+MSc Engineering, Chalmers University of Technology, Gothenburg

+Dependent in relation to Instalco and its senior executives